acarvalhooo/Lambda-Codes/README.md

 # Lambda-Codes
-This repository was created to store lambda codes.
+This repository was created to store AWS Lambda codes.